LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Event Notification
     - Propagation of events from DB to client
     - Event types
-        - class: create, modfy or delete an instance
+        - class: create, modify or delete an instance
         - object: modify or delete object or group of objects
         - transactions: begin or end of transaction
         - user-defined events
     - package `com.versant.event`
 - Persistent Object Hooks
-    - Allow interventeion of state transitions
+    - Allow intervention of state transitions
     - `activate()`, `deactivate()`
     - `preRead(boolean act)` and `postRead(boolean act)`
     - `preWrite(boolean deAct)` and `postWrite(boolean deAct)`
-    - `vDelete()`: can be used to maintain referential integrity (caascading delete)
+    - `vDelete()`: can be used to maintain referential integrity (cascading delete)

 <!-- End of Notes/Slides Week 7 -->

 <!-- Start Slides/Notes Week 10 -->